ray9869s/proj3_draft/README.md

 ---

-## 14. Planned Reinforcement-Learning Stage
+## 6. Planned Reinforcement-Learning Stage

 After the Week 1 and Week 2 simulators are validated, the next stage is to define a reinforcement-learning environment.

-A future RL environment may include:
+A future RL environment may include the following components.

 ### State